niroopbs/AWS-service-deployment/README.md

  https://aws.amazon.com/blogs/startups/how-to-use-blue-green-deployement-on-aws/

-Finally, I have deployed via Blue-Green deployment soloution and details as follow.
+Finally, I have deployed via the Blue-Green deployment solution, and the details are as follows.

-# I have used Blue/Green Deployment strategy with AWS terraform Code Deploy
+# I have used the Blue/Green Deployment strategy with AWS Terraform Code Deploy
-Blue green deployment reduce the downtime and risk
+Blue-green deployment reduces downtime and risk

-we are shifting the traffic from one to another and if we discover the problem in the new deployment and we can always switch to previous version.
+we are shifting the traffic from one to another and if we discover a problem in the new deployment we can always switch to the previous version.

-## In this task I'm using following Infra setup:
+## In this task I'm using the following Infra setup:
 1. VPC
-2. two private subnet with default route NAT gateway and I have launched the EC2 instance with the subnet.
+2. two private subnets with default route NAT gateway and I have launched the EC2 instance with the subnet.
-3. Also I have created the Application Load Balancer (ALB) in public subnet wit the default route to the Internal Gateway.
+3. Also I have created the Application Load Balancer (ALB) in the public subnet with the default route to the Internal Gateway.
-4. For the ALB at least two subnet in two different Availability Zones
+4. For the ALB at least two subnets in two different Availability Zones
 5. I have created the user data script once the EC2 machine Boots up.

 ![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)